 Choose Frames That Flatter Your Face

 Make sure the frames you get flatter your face shape.
 If you want professional help, an optometrist or makeup artist should be able to help you pick the most flattering eyewear for your wedding day.
+If this sort of thing interests you (glasses, and eye/vision health) you may want to consider a career in optometry yourself – if you’re a doctor looking for an optometry practice for sale, you can find more information online.
 Generally, try to pick a shape that is in contrast to your general face shape.
 If your face sports a lot of angles, pick curvilinear frames.
 If you have round type face, pick frames with an emphasis on angular lines.

 Emphasise Your Eyes with Your Frames and Your Makeup

 Tell your makeup artist you’re wearing your glasses, no buts about it, and make sure that your makeup is designed with your glasses in mind, so it flatters you as much as possible.
 The makeup you wear in combination with the glasses should put more emphasis on your eyes, not less, as many people might think.

 People are looking at you on your wedding day, not your glasses, so let those beautiful eyes shine!